-OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND By central city government Economies of scale; uniform May be perceived as contradicting Reforms may not have progressed to messages; single source for PB's promise of local control and the point where city government is consistency. decision-making. perceived as a reliable source.
-By district council offices May boost the reputation of the new May not be a good fit if city-wide District offices will be lightly staffed district leadership; good for district funding is needed for city-wide and possibly overwhelmed for the and neighborhood funding/projects; projects; outreach can be expensive near future. maximizes interaction between and may not be affordable at the council members and their district level. constituents.
-By or through existing community These groups already know the area Groups are not certain to be organizations with city affiliation and are knowledgeable about local representative of an area and may (neighborhood associations, civic issues. function as special interests; these coalitions) groups involve residents who are already engaged: bringing in additional, under-involved residents may be difficult.
-By community groups, non-profits, Can provide perspectives and If outreach is spread across multiple The Portland Insights Survey page NGOs connections beyond city-affiliated organizations within a region, high lists these four: groups. levels of coordination and • Community Engagement Liaison administrative support would be Services (CELs); needed.
-The Miracles Club; Multnomah County Youth Commission; Portland All Nations Canoe Family; The Rosewood Initiative
+OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND By central city government messages; single source for May be perceived as contradicting PB's promise of local control and decision-making.
+Reforms may not have progressed to the point where city government is perceived as a reliable source.
+By district council offices May boost the reputation of the new district leadership; good for district and neighborhood May not be a good fit if city-wide funding is needed for city-wide projects; outreach can be expensive and may not be affordable at the district level.
+District offices will be lightly staffed and possibly overwhelmed for the near future.
+By or through existing community organizations with city affiliation (neighborhood associations, coalitions) area and are knowledgeable about local civic issues.
+Groups are not certain to be representative of an area and may function as special interests; these groups involve residents who are already engaged: bringing in additional, under-involved residents may be difficult.
+By community groups, non-profits, NGOs connections beyond city-affiliated groups.
+If outreach is spread across multiple organizations within a region, high levels of coordination and administrative support would be needed.
+The Portland Insights Survey page lists these four: Community Engagement Liaison Services (CELs); The Miracles Club; Multnomah County Youth Commission; Portland All Nations Canoe Family; The Rosewood Initiative